MICHAEL CUTE-Director of Rowing, Club Head Coach, Senior Men's Head Coach, and Summer U17 Women’s Head Coach

 The summer of 2013 was an eventful one for Cute, as he served as assistant coach for the U23 men's team at Vesper Boat Club in Philadelphia.
 Vesper claimed the Independence Day Regatta team points trophy as well as the men's points, women's points and the overall points trophies at USRowing Club Nationals.
 At the Royal Canadian Henley, the men finished in the top-three in five different events.

-In June of 2015 Cute returned to the West Side Rowing Club full time as the Head Coach and Director of Rowing.
+In June of 2015 Cute returned to the West Side Rowing Club full time as the Head Coach and Director of Rowing as well as the U23/Senior Men’s coach for the Development Camp team.
 That Summer he lead the senior men to medals at the West Side Invite, St. Catharines Invite, and Row Ontario Championship.
 The Senior 8+ finished the summer with a grand final performance at the Canadian Henley.
-In the Fall of 2015 Cute lead the West Side Jr Program to a top 20 finish at the Head of the Charles and multiple medals at local regattas in Canada and the US.

-Cute was also a three-year member of the Fairmount Rowing Association, an assistant coach for the Fairmount summer junior competitive team in 2010, and a three-year member of the Crescent Boat Club.
-During high school Cute was a four year member of Roman Catholic High Schools rowing team.
+Cute was also a three-year member of the Fairmount Rowing Association, an assistant coach for the Fairmount summer junior competitive team in 2010, and a three-year member of the Crescent Boat Club and senior men’s coach during the summer of 2012.
+During high school Cute was a four year member of Roman Catholic High Schools rowing team in Philadelphia.

 The Pennsylvania native earned his bachelor’s degree in broadcasting from Marietta College in May 2011.